 It is time to improve your health, gain back confidence and look great too.
 What are you waiting for?
 Call for an appointment and get started on your weight loss goals today!
-We offer weight loss plans to Rock Hill residents.
+We offer weight loss plans to Rock Hill and Charlotte area residents.
 Click here to learn more.

 Basal Metabolic Index (BMI)

 BMI or (Body Mass Index) is a measurement that compares height and weight to determine the body fat of an individual.
-Using a BMI percentage is a very accurate way to determine whether your weight is in a healthy range or if your weight puts you at high risk for certain types of diseases such as diabetes, hypertension, hyperlipidemia and cardiovascular diseases such as heart attack and stroke.
+Using a BMI percentage is a very accurate way to determine whether your weight is in a healthy range.
+It also helps determine if your weight puts you at high risk for certain diseases like diabetes, hypertension, hyperlipidemia, and cardiovascular diseases such as heart attack and stroke.

-Mayo Clinic defines obesity as having an excessive amount of body fat.
-Obesity is more than just a cosmetic concern, though.
-It increases your risk of diseases and health problems such as heart disease, diabetes and high blood pressure.
+Mayo Clinic defines obesity as having too much body fat.
+Besides cosmetic concerns, obesity increases your risk of health problems and diseases like high blood pressure, diabetes, and heart disease.
 Doctors often use a formula based on your height and weight — called the body mass index (BMI) — to determine if you are obese.

 |18.5 — 24.9||Normal|